Tebow homers in 1st AB as Mets minor leaguer

 Last fall, in the Instructional League, he also homered his first time up.
 But in spring training for the Mets, Tebow batted .148 in 27 appearances.
 He struck out eight times and didn’t have an extra base hit or an RBI.

-In Tebow’s second at-bat, he tried but couldn’t beat out a slow roller to the shortstop.
+In Tebow’s second at-bat, he couldn’t beat out a slow roller to the shortstop.
+He struck out the next three times up — two of them looking.

+“There will be a lot of highs and lows in this game.
+That’s why you can’t make too much of anything,” Tebow said.

 Tebow was batting seventh for the Fireflies and starting in left field in a league that typically uses 21- or 22-year-olds early in their pro careers.